weyoume/wenode/README.md

 ## Hybrid between Delegated Proof of Stake and Proof of Work.

-### Block producers are seleted by stake weighted votes, acting as witnesses.
+### Block producers are seleted by stake weighted votes.
-- The top 50 elected witnesses particpate in each round of block production.
+- The top 50 elected voting producers particpate in each round of block production.
-- 10 Additional random witnesses are selected each round proportionally to the votes received.
+- 10 Additional random producers are selected each round proportionally to the votes received.
-- Witness voting uses a ranked list, according to preference order.
+- Producer voting uses a ranked list, according to preference order.

 ### Block Producers are also selected by proof of work output.
 - The top 50 Miners participate in each round of block production.